maefae/reading-notes/class-04.md

 the day I will have to interview with jobs whether that be froma coding background or not.
 Becoming more efficient in engaged collaboration is a great skill to have when trying to network and so much more.

+## Things I wanna know more about
+how functions can solve real world problems